 used with confidence and sophistication.
-5. Information and Evidence persuasive, interesting, and insightful information to contextualize and inform the argument.
+5. Evidence persuasive, interesting, and insightful information to contextualize and inform the argument.
 Sources are cited appropriately.
-When informs and contextualizes the argument.
-Sources are appropriately cited. contextualizing the argument is sometimes insufficient or unpersuasive for the argument.
-Sources are sometimes Information informing and contextualizing the argument is rarely sufficient or persuasive for the argument.
-Sources are generally inappropriately cited or not cited.
-6. Structure respect to both the whole essay and the continuity of Well organized throughout but without either elegance or complexity.
-It accommodates the argument satisfactorily.
-Well organized on the whole but occasionally needing work on individual paragraphs or continuity.
-It accommodates the argument.
-7. Analysis and Interpretation the evidence in support of the argument.
-Interpretation is insightful The writer usually analyzes the evidence in support of the argument.
+When persuasive information informs and contextualizes the argument.
+Sources are appropriately cited.
+Ineffective counter argument.
+Information informing and contextualizing the argument is sometimes insufficient or unpersuasive for the argument.
+Sources are sometimes inappropriately cited.
+No counter argument contextualizing the argument is rarely sufficient 6. respect to both the whole essay and the continuity of paragraphs. accommodates the argument satisfactorily. whole but occasionally needing work on individual 7.
+Interpretation the evidence in support of the argument.
+Interpretation is insightful the argument.
 Interpretation is persuasive and occasionally insightful. analyzes the evidence in support of the argument.
 The writer rarely analyzes the evidence in support of the argument.
 Interpretation may be implausible.

-8. Mechanics wide range of vocabulary The writer demonstrates some range of vocabulary and sentence structures.
+8. Mechanics The writer demonstrates a wide range of vocabulary and sentence structures.
+Few or no errors.
+The writer demonstrates some range of vocabulary and sentence structures.
 Some errors.
 The writer demonstrates a limited range of vocabulary and sentence structures.
 Frequent errors when attempting complexity.
 Persistent errors with simple vocabulary and sentence structures.
-9. Voice and Style complex and handled with sophistication throughout.
-The writer sustains an appropriate voice and is occasionally interesting.
-The essay is handled with clarity and purpose, and occasional sophistication. essay is handled without The writer is unable to sustain an appropriate voice.
+9. Voice and Style · · · The writer sustains an appropriate voice and is occasionally interesting.
+The essay is handled with clarity and purpose, and occasional sophistication. or lacking confidence.
+The essay is handled without sophistication.
+The writer is unable to sustain an appropriate voice.
 The essay may be potentially interesting but is handled without clarity or purpose.
 10. Conclusion questions with insight.
 It continues to stimulate the The conclusion answers all questions satisfactorily and may suggest questions for further research.
 The conclusion answers most questions, but may be unclear or incomplete.
 The essay ends without concluding.
 Discipline-specific objectives